fogbeam/gradle-compiler-base/README.md

 ### 0.0.5

-* Developed support for generators like the JavaCC plugin.
+* Developed support for code generators like JavaCC.

 ### 0.0.4